 The University encourages and solicits donations of cash, securities and personal and real property, either by way of gift, endowment or through planned gifts.

 Gifts can be made to CBU in memory of someone.
-These gifts can be designated to the campaign and/or location of the givers choice.
+These gifts can be directed to the area of greatest need or designated to a particular area or fund.
 A card indicating a gift has been made to the University is sent to the family of the deceased and the donor receives a tax receipt for their gift.

 Some donors choose to establish scholarship or bursary funds in memory of an individual or in recognition of a group.
 Funds may be raised by one-time gifts from a single donor or from numerous gifts from numerous contributors.
-All such funds are placed in an endowment fund which sees the principal invested to raise interest which is paid out for yearly scholarships and/or bursaries.
+They may be set up as annual or endowed awards.

 Yes, you can donate gifts of stock.
 For the tax receipt amount, the University’s policy is to use the closing price of the stock on the day it is received in the University’s account.